Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely to impact this area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects likely to affect the area.
 Notable ones include Lara Lakes Estate, Parkview Lara Estate, Austin Lara Master Planned Community, and Ingenia Lifestyle Lakeside Lara.
-The following list details those most relevant:.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.